City of Wakefield: Green belt

-The district is within a green belt region that extends into the surrounding counties that is in place to reduce urban sprawl, prevent the cities and towns in the West Yorkshire Urban Area conurbation from convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve the countryside.
+The green belt region extends into the surrounding counties and aims to reduce urban sprawl, protect the cities and towns in the West Yorkshire Urban Area conurbation from convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve the countryside.
 It restricts inappropriate development within the designated areas and imposes stricter conditions on permitted building.
 Green belt surrounds the Wakefield built up area and stretches into the wider borough and outlying towns and villages.
 Walton, Netherton, Featherstone, South Kirkby, South Elmsall, Hemsworth, Castleford, Knottingley, and Pontefract are surrounded by it.
 Smaller villages, hamlets and rural areas such as Warmfield and Heath, Stanley Ferry, Newmillerdam, Snydale, Wintersett, and Chapelthorpe are included in the designation.
 The green belt was adopted in 1987, and in 2017 amounted to some 23,500 ha.